trivelle/worker/docs/design.md

 introduced.

 On startup, the worker will create a worker root cgroup which will optionally contain some default values that can be provided via flags.
-For every process, we will create a new children of the worker cgroup with the provided resource control values.
+For every process, we will create a new child of the worker cgroup with the provided resource control values.

 We will enable users to control memory, IO and CPU.
 We will achieve this by exposing